 The 60-ounce water reservoir is a little smaller than some of the other top models, brewing about ten standard-sized cups between refills.
 You might get more out of this, though, as specialty drinks tend to have concentrated brews before you add in milk.

-The special edition coffee maker has a more premium finish compared to the K Cafe with a nickel colored finish, and metal handle and drip tray.
-Overall, this is a good option if you want to make frothy drinks, not just a regular cup of coffee.
+The special edition coffee maker has a more premium finish compared to the K Cafe with a nickel-colored finish, metal handle, and drip tray.
+Overall, this is the best Keurig coffee maker if you want to make frothy drinks, not just a regular cup of coffee.

 K Supreme Plus

 One step down from the K-Supreme Plus SMART, this is still a good option for many buyers.
 This brewing system is highly customizable and provides different settings to help customize cups.
-It can memorize the preferred settings for up to three people, making it a good coffee maker for people who want to share.
+It can memorize the preferred settings for up to three people, making it a good coffee maker for a busy household.

 With five cup sizes, the K-Supreme Plus is also more flexible than many other brewing systems, while the 78-ounce water reservoir is large enough to brew many cups.
 The other standout feature is Keurig’s MultiStream Technology, which distributes water better to soak evenly through the K Cup.

 Ultimately, this is an upper-mid-range coffee machine with enough flexibility to support a family and a richer brew than many other models.
 Things as simple as pouring water in different ways may sound inconsequential at first, but they make a difference you can taste.